spm/spm-docs/docs/tutorials/daiss/daiss_beamforming.md

 $$w^T_{\theta} = [l^T_{\theta}C^{-1}l_{\theta}]^{-1}l^{T}_{\theta}C^{-1},$$

 where $C$ is the covariance matrix of the sensor level recordings, and $l$ is a vector representing the modelled dipole field pattern for a unit-source at $\theta$.
-In DAiSS we need to calculate both the dipole patterns and the covariance matrix before assembling the source reconstruciton weights.
+In DAiSS we need to calculate both the dipole patterns and the covariance matrix before assembling the source reconstruction weights.

 ??? info "Where beamformers might be bad for your data"
     The mathematic description of beamformers imply there are situations where their use can lead to poor source estimates, the main examples are.